tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Azure Virtual Desktop in the enterprise.md

     ![This image is the diagnostics settings blade, where you will create a name, select logs, and select to send to Log Analytics.](images/appgroupdiagsettings.png "Workspace diagnostic settings")

-At this point you should have diagnostic data enabled on at least 1 AVD ARM object of each type.
-To enable monitoring for additional objects, rinse and repeat the above steps.
+At this point, you should have diagnostic data enabled on at least 1 AVD ARM object of each type.
+To enable monitoring for additional objects,  repeat the above steps for each object.

 ### Task 6: Enabling Azure Monitor for the session hosts

 Azure Monitor is leveraged with AVD to monitor the performance and health of your session host VMs.
 This feature can be enabled for Azure VMs in several ways.
-In this exercise we will walk through enabling Azure Monitor on VMs using the Azure portal.
+This exercise will walk through enabling Azure Monitor on VMs using the Azure portal.
 Refer to the following links for guidance on automation.

 1. Sign in to the [Azure Portal](https://portal.azure.com/).